emisan/MedysUpdateReloaded/README.md

 This project was formerly for downloading updates from a dedicated server (medys FTP).

-With a little modification it can be used for any downloading-routine to receive files from a certain folder of a ftp-server or from another URI.
+With a little modification it can be used for any downloading-routine to receive files from a certain folder from a ftp-server or another URI.

 <b>This project needs following JAR-libraries in a new projects build path</b>:
 <ul>